adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 - Detecting host objects this way is dangerous.
 [H is for Host](http://www.cinsoft.net/host.html) explains why and provides a robust alternative.
 - Merely detecting the existence of a method is not enough.
 Nicholas Zakas' [The Problem with Native JavaScript APIs](http://chimera.labs.oreilly.com/books/1234000001655/index.html) demonstrates this.
 Peter Michaux's article [Feature Detection: State of the Art Browser Scripting](http://peter.michaux.ca/articles/feature-detection-state-of-the-art-browser-scripting) explains this further.
 - It unnecessarily gives users the degraded experience.
-For example, due to the detection of a few choice ‘modern’ methods, it excludes Internet Explorer 8 (or 6 for that matter) from giving users client-side form validation even though these browsers are perfectly capabile of ensuring users have a fast experience.
+For example, due to the detection of a few choice ‘modern’ methods, it excludes Internet Explorer 8 (or 6 for that matter) from giving users client-side form validation even though these browsers are perfectly capable of providing a fast experience.
 - CTM often relies on polyfills.
 [Polyfills are problematic](/articles/the-disadvantages-of-javascript-polyfills/) in their own right.
 But if CTM needs polyfills, it shows that on its own the technique isn't robust.
 - The condition needs constant maintenance as vendors release new browsers.
 We shouldn't have to update scripts when new browsers come out.
 We should revolve our scripts around features, not browsers.
-- It's unreliable because if the application uses a method that is not within the condition, then there is a high risk of exposing a broken interface.
+- It's unreliable because if the application uses a method that is not within the condition, then there's a high risk of exposing a broken interface.

 ## What is the solution?